Schizogeny: Plot

 In Coats Grove, Michigan, a teenager with anger management issues named Bobby Rich gets into an argument with his stepfather Phil about yard work.
 Bobby eventually darts into a nearby orchard to evade Phil, but the latter gives chase.
-Later, Bobby's mother Patti enters into the orchard and finds Phil dead, his body almost entirely buried in a mud puddle.
+Later, Bobby's mother Patti enters into the orchard and finds Phil dying, his body sinking into a mud puddle.
 A terrified Bobby is next to the body.

 Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) investigate the crime.
 Scully believes that Bobby killed his stepdad by luring him into a pit trap.
 Patti repudiates this hypothesis, arguing that when she arrived it looked like Bobby was trying to help Phil rather than harm him.
 Mulder and Scully meet with Bobby's therapist, Karin Matthews, who tells them that the boy has been physically abused.
 Despite the evidence to the contrary, Mulder begins to believe that Bobby is innocent.

 Bobby meets up with his classmate Lisa Baiocchi.
 Just like Bobby, Lisa attends therapy sessions with Matthews as her father Eugene is abusive, Bobby tells Lisa that she should not take any more abuse from Eugene.
 When Lisa returns home her father angrily tells her to stop seeing Bobby.
 Suddenly a mysterious arm-like appendage bursts through the window and yanks him outside.
 The next day Scully examines the body and concludes that he was pushed out of the window.
 Mulder however, thinks he was pulled.